AlcoholRehabHelp Logo

 1. Physiological Changes

-Alcohol causes the brain’s chemistry to change, which makes it addictive.
+Alcohol changes brain chemistry, which makes it addictive.

 As these changes occur, people tend to require increasingly more significant amounts of alcohol to become intoxicated.
 As a result, they often increase the amount they drink.

-Over time, these changes to the brain create a vicious cycle of dependence that keeps the person hooked on alcohol.
+Over time, these changes to the brain create a vicious cycle of dependence that keeps the person dependent on alcohol.

 2. Genetics

 Some people have a predisposition to alcoholism due to genetic factors.
-Specifically, some people’s brains release more pleasure chemicals in response to alcohol, making them more susceptible to physical dependency.
+Expressly, some people’s brains release more pleasure chemicals in response to alcohol.
+This makes them more susceptible to physical dependency.

 3. Social Pressure

 Alcohol consumption is often a social activity.
-People drink because their friends, coworkers, and family are drinking
+People drink because their friends, coworkers, and family are too.

 Alcohol consumption is prevalent around the world.
-In 2019, 70% percent of U.S. adults 18 and older reported that they drank in the past year.4
+In 2019, 70% of U.S. adults 18 and older reported drinking in the past year.4

 4. Withdrawal Symptoms

-Many people are addicted to alcohol because they don’t want to face the withdrawal symptoms of drinking cessation.
+Many people remain addicted to alcohol because they don’t want to face the withdrawal symptoms of drinking cessation.

-When an alcohol-addicted person suddenly stops drinking, they will likely begin to experience intense cravings for alcohol as well as many other distressing physical withdrawal symptoms, like:
+When a person with an alcohol use disorder (AUD) suddenly stops drinking, they will likely experience intense cravings for alcohol.
+Alcohol withdrawal can cause distressing physical symptoms, like:

 • Sweating